zincware/ZnTrack/README.md

 # Parameter Tracking for Python

-ZnTrack [zɪŋk træk] is an easy-to-use package for tracking parameters in your Python projects.
+ZnTrack [zɪŋk træk] is an easy-to-use package for tracking parameters and creating computational graphs for your Python projects.
 What is a parameter?
 Anything set by a user in your code, for example, the number of layers in a neural network layer or the window size of a moving average.